bowersj/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

 Josh Bowers is a professional full stack developer.
-His interests are in math, science, programing, and data modeling among other things.
+His interests are math, statistics, science, programing, and data modeling among other things.
 He spends most of his time learning new algorithms, debating data modeling principals with his father, [Mike Bowers](https://www.linkedin.com/in/michaeltbowers/) and playing Age of Empires.